Hi, I'm Heather

-My name is Heather Keeler, and I am asking you to vote for me in the August 11 primary election for Minnesota State House District 4A.
+My name is Heather Keeler, and I represent Minnesota State House District 4A.
 I would like to tell you who I am, what I believe, and why I am the best candidate to represent all the residents of this district.

 I am not a politician.
 I have been an advocate and an activist in the tri-state region for two decades, working tirelessly to improve community healthcare, education, and public welfare.
 My decision to enter the political arena is motivated by the same passion that drives my activism.

 When I see injustice, unfairness, and exclusion, I have to take action.
 I can’t sit back when there is so much unnecessary and avoidable suffering all around me.